Information for Voters

 Please begin by reading the Voters Guide to Local Elections in B.C.
 (250 KB PDF).

-- Not be disqualified under the Local Government Act, or any other enactment, or by law from voting in a local election.
+- Not be disqualified from voting in an election.

 Non-Resident Property Electors